IETF/IRTF/IAB Privacy Statement

 Email sent directly to an individual member, employee, contractor or director of a Party generally will not be made available to the public.

 We delete the personal information that we collect to generate letters of invitation in a timely fashion after each meeting.
 We request that local organizations with whom we share this data to generate the letters also delete it in a timely fashion.

 We have implemented commercially reasonable precautions that we believe are appropriate to prevent the unauthorized use, disclosure and alteration of Non-Public Information.
-However, no data security measures can guarantee complete data security, and Parties do not guarantee the confidentiality of anything that you submit to the Parties.
-Please contact us if you believe that the security or integrity of any non-public information that you have submitted to the Parties has been compromised.
+However, no data security measures can guarantee complete data security, and we do not guarantee the confidentiality of anything that you submit to us.
+Please contact us if you believe that the security or integrity of any non-public information that you have submitted to us has been compromised.